anoncoder01/PHP_CodeAstro_Stored_XSS/README.md

 Image

-Remediation: It is important to sanitize
+Remediation: It is important to update Dairy Farm Shop Management System by properly sanitizing code variables and including restricting for special characters so that malicious input such as the one showed in the example cannot be injected.